Are Fountain Pens Better Than Ballpoint Pens?

 1. Way Cooler

-When it comes to fountain pens vs ballpoints fountain pens are way cooler, ballpoint pens are dull and uninteresting. if you are at school, college, or at work and scribbling away with your Bic no one’s going to take a blind bit of notice of that dreary old ballpoint in your hand.
+With fountain pens vs ballpoint pens, fountain pens are way cooler, ballpoint pens are dull and uninteresting.
+If you are at school, college, or at work and scribbling away with your Bic, no one’s going to take a blind bit of notice of that dreary old ballpoint in your hand.

-It’s a conversation starter people will notice that there is something different about you and start asking you questions about your fountain pen such as what’s it like to write with, wow I love that shade of green ink. (green ink is the color of the looney brigade but that is why I love it so much), where did you get it from etc. etc.
+It’s a conversation starter people will notice that there is something different about you and start asking questions about your fountain pen such as what’s it like to write with, wow I love that shade of green ink. (green ink is the color of the looney brigade.

 2. More Comfortable

-The barrel diameter of fountain pens tends to be wider than ballpoint pens which are usually quite slim.
-Having a wider barrel makes a fountain pen more comfortable and easier to hold as well as giving greater control than a ballpoint pen.
+The barrel diameter of fountain pens is wider than ballpoint pens, which are usually quite slim.
+Having a wider barrel makes a fountain pen more comfortable and easier to hold and giving greater control than a ballpoint pen.

-With a ballpoint pen you are stuck with the refill its ball and writing characteristics it may be available in a fine medium or broad but that’s your lot.
+With a ballpoint pen, its refill limits you as well as the ball and writing characteristics.
+It may be available in a fine medium or broad, but that’s your lot.

 4. Environmentally Friendly

-If you are using bottled ink rather than cartridges, then you are reducing your impact on the environment as the only thing you are going to throw away is the empty ink bottles These can be recycled and last way longer than ballpoint refills.
+If you are using bottled ink rather than cartridges, then you are reducing your impact on the environment as the only thing you are going to throw away is the empty ink bottles they can recycle these and the ink lasts way longer than ballpoint refills.

 5. Personalised Writing

-Ballpoints, by comparison, are an ugly duckling but with no Hans Christian Anderson happy E
+Ballpoints, by comparison, are an ugly duckling but with no Hans Christian Andersen happily ever after ending.

 7. Line Variation

-One of the big advantages a fountain pen has over a ballpoint pen is line variation.
-The nib of a fountain pen is flexible and increasing and decreasing the pressure applied to the nib will affect the width of the line that is being written.
+One of the enormous advantages a fountain pen has over a ballpoint pen is line variation.
+The nib of a fountain pen is flexible, and increasing and decreasing the pressure applied to the nib will affect the width of the line that is being written.